Betty-Blocks-Services/AdvancedFilter/README.md

 This example will show the Webuser as a property that the user can select.
 After selecting this property, a new select field will appear.
 In this field, the user can choose from the whitelisted properties (or all if no whitelist is set).

 ### IMPORTANT NOTES:
-The ID will always be visible in the select components.
+The ID will always be visible as an option.